4. Library Management System

 7. Flappy Bird Game

-Flappy Bird is a mobile game where the player controls a flying bird by pressing the screen.
+Flappy Bird is a mobile game in which the player controls a flying bird by tapping the screen.
 Each time you press the screen, the bird flies up.
-Otherwise it falls down due to gravity.
-The goal is to never hit any obstacle and keep flying as long as possible.
+Otherwise, it falls due to gravity.
+The goal is to avoid any obstacles and keep flying as long as possible.
 If you hit a pipe on your way or if you touch ground, the game ends.

 Technologies Used: Java, Java Swing, Java AWT, and OOPS principles.